SrujanMule/IVP_Project/README.md

 My model is based on the architecture of EfficientNet.
 The architecture is relatively light compared to previous models like ResNets, VGG etc. and is computationally more efficient than others.
 It has been shown to have excellent performance on image classification tasks (on imagenet data) using a compound scaling approach that balances network depth, width and resolution.
 It takes in a 128 * 128 input of the image after rescaling it from the original dimension of 424*424 and outputs a 37 dimension vector that correspond to the probability distribution.

-Make sure you have glob, os, torch, pandas, numpy, PIL libraris installed before running the code.
+Make sure you have glob, os, torch, pandas, numpy, PIL libraries installed before running the code.

 Some remarks: